imagej/imagej.github.io/_pages/plugins/spim-registration/on-cluster.md

     /* shutdown */
     runtime.exit(0);

-*Note: The t\_begin=1000 t\_end=1000 are parameters passed to Bioformats Opener.
+{% include notice icon='note' content="The `t_begin=1000 t_end=1000` are parameters passed to Bio-Formats Importer.
 This is a hack.
-The .czi files think that they are part of a long time-lapse despite the fact that they were saved as single, per angle .czi.
-In order to trick bioformats into opening just the timepoint which contains actual data we set the time coordinate way beyond the actual length of the time-course (in this case 240).
-This results in Bioformats importing the "last" timepoint in the series which contains the data.
-This will change!*
+The `.czi` files think that they are part of a long time-lapse despite the fact that they were saved as single, per angle `.czi.` In order to trick bioformats into opening just the timepoint which contains actual data we set the time coordinate way beyond the actual length of the time-course (in this case 240).
+This results in Bio-Formats importing the \"last\" timepoint in the series which contains the data.
+This will change!" %}

-Now we need to create yet another bash script (last one) called **submit-jobs**
+Now we need to create yet another bash script (last one) called `submit-jobs`

     #!/bin/bash